jakopako/goskyr/README.md

 1. [Contributing](#contributing)
 1. [Naming](#naming)

-This project's goal is to make it easier to **scrape structured data** from web pages.
+This project's goal is to make it easier to **scrape list-like structured data** from web pages.
 This could be a list of books from an online book store, a list of plays in a public theater, a list of newspaper articles, etc. Currently, the biggest use-case that I know of is [croncert](https://github.com/jakopako/croncert-config) which is also the main motivation behind this project.

 Since version 0.3.0 basic **js rendering** is supported.
 Additionally, next to [manually configuring](#manual-configuration--usage) the scraper there is an option of (semi-)automatically generating a configuration file, see [quick start](#quick-start) and [Semi-Automatic Configuration](#semi-automatic-configuration).